Universality in minor-closed graph classes: Forcing a Minor or Subdivision

 \begin{lem}[Limit Lemma] Fix an arbitrary function $f:\NN\to\NN$.
 Let $G$ be a countably infinite graph.
 Let $\GG$ be an uncountable set of subgraphs of $G$, each of which is a 4-connected $f$-isoperimetric planar triangulation.
 Let $L$ be any non-trivial connected component of some $\GG$-limit in $G$.
 Then $L$ is a 4-connected $f$-isoperimetric planar triangulation, and there are infinitely many pairwise disjoint jumps of $L$ in $G$. \end{lem}

 \begin{proof} Let $L_0$ be a $\GG$-limit in $G$ defined with respect to a sequence of vertices $v_0,v_1,\dots$ and a sequence of families $\GG_0 \supseteq \GG_1\supseteq \dots$ such that $L$ is a non-trivial connected component of~$L_0$.
 By construction, every finite induced subgraph of $L$ is an induced subgraph of uncountably many graphs in $\GG$.
-Since every graph in $\GG$ is planar, every subgraph of $L$ is planar, and $L$ is planar by \cref{PlanarityExtendable}.
+Since every graph in $\GG$ is planar, every finite subgraph of $L$ is planar, and $L$ is planar by \cref{PlanarityExtendable}.
 By the construction of a $\GG$-limit, for every vertex $v$ of $L$, for some $G'\in\GG$, the subgraph of $L$ induced by $N_L[v]$ is equal to the subgraph of $G'$ induced by $N_{G'}[v]$.
 So $L$ is locally Hamiltonian.
-By \cref{LocallyHamiltonianTriangulation}, $L$ is a planar triangulation.